zoundibona/kubesec_automation/README.md

-To scan the manifest file, you can will run the below command :   <br>
+To scan the manifest file, you can run the below command :   <br>
         **kubesec scan K8s.yaml**  <br>

 This will return below output